waimea-jching/300DTD-assessment/docs/Design.md

 ![alt text](<images/Screenshot 2024-08-13 120629.png>)
 ![alt text](<images/admin creation form.png>)
-for functionality i have been through lots of development and bug fixing so i have lots of little snippets of code which help to create a bug free experience and also help with the security of the admin privileges
+for functionality i have been through lots of development and bug fixing so i have lots of little snippets of code which help to create a bug free experience and also help with the security of the admin privileges such as not being able to type the route for the admin creation page into the URL to skip over to te page it is hard coded into the website to not allow users onto the creation page with out the key which only i have.

 ### Review of Accessibility